 On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall.
-Here in the Arrivals Hall you will meet your Professional Irish Driver-Guide.
-There will be 3 Group transfers this morning between 0700 am & 1200 noon.
+Here in the Arrivals Hall you will meet your tour guide (who is also your driver).
+There will be three group transfers this morning between 0700 am & 1200 noon.
 Board your luxury air - conditioned coach and make the short transfer to Clayton Hotel Cardiff Lane in the heart of Dublin City.

 Check in starts from 15:00 and you can store your luggage at the hotel prior to check in.